The Wedding at Cana

 Is there significance to the amount of wine produced?

-The six jars held "twenty to thirty gallons" each (John 2:6) — meaning the miracle produced somewhere in the range of 120 to 180 gallons of wine, an amount far beyond what a wedding running short would actually need, often read as pointing to the sheer abundance of what Jesus brings.
+The six jars held "twenty or thirty gallons" each (John 2:6) — meaning the miracle produced somewhere in the range of 120 to 180 gallons of wine, an amount far beyond what a wedding running short would actually need, often read as pointing to the sheer abundance of what Jesus brings.

 ✦ Link copied